Help Center/ Cloud Container Engine/ Best Practices/ Networking/ Configuring Passthrough Networking for a LoadBalancer Service

 kube-proxy, which is responsible for forwarding intra-cluster traffic, adds the IP addresses of load balancers associated with the LoadBalancer Services to nodes' local forwarding rules by default.
 When a client from within a cluster accesses the IP address of a load balancer, the traffic is directly forwarded to the destination instead of being forwarded by the load balancer.

-If node-level affinity is configured for a Service (with externalTrafficPolicy set to Local), the Service will forward traffic only to pods on the node that run these pods.
+If node-level affinity is configured for a Service (with externalTrafficPolicy set to Local), the Service will forward traffic only to pods on the hosting node.
 When a node or pod accesses another pod in the same cluster, if the node where the client runs does not have the corresponding backend pod, the access may fail.

 Solution

 CCE supports passthrough networking.
-You can configure the kubernetes.io/elb.pass-through annotation for the LoadBalancer Service so that the load balancer forwards the intra-cluster access to the IP address of the load balancer associated with the Service to backend pods.
+You can configure the kubernetes.io/elb.pass-through annotation for the LoadBalancer Services so that the load balancers forward the intra-cluster access to the IP addresses of the load balancers associated with the Services to their backend pods.

 Figure 1 Passthrough networking illustration

-When a LoadBalancer Service is accessed within the cluster, the access is forwarded to the backend pods using iptables/IPVS by default.
+When a LoadBalancer Service is accessed within the cluster, the access is forwarded to the backend pods using iptables or IPVS by default.

-When a LoadBalancer Service (configured with elb.pass-through) is accessed within the cluster, the access is first forwarded to the load balancer, then the nodes, and finally to the backend pods using iptables/IPVS.
+When a LoadBalancer Service (configured with elb.pass-through) is accessed within the cluster, the access is first forwarded to the load balancer, then the nodes, and finally to the backend pods using iptables or IPVS.

 • CCE Turbo clusters

-• In a CCE standard cluster, after passthrough networking is configured for a dedicated load balancer, the private IP address of the load balancer cannot be accessed from the node where the workload pod resides or other containers on the same node as the workload.
+• In a CCE standard cluster, after passthrough networking is configured using a dedicated load balancer, the private IP address of the load balancer cannot be accessed from the node where a workload pod resides or other pods on the same node as the workload.

 • Passthrough networking is not supported for clusters of v1.15 or earlier.

-• In IPVS network mode, the passthrough settings of Services connected to the same load balancer must be the same.
+• In IPVS, the passthrough settings of Services connected to the same load balancer must be the same.

-• If node-level (local) service affinity is used, kubernetes.io/elb.pass-through is automatically set to onlyLocal to enable pass-through.
+• If node-level (local) service affinity is used, kubernetes.io/elb.pass-through is automatically set to onlyLocal to enable passthrough networking.

 Procedure